waepoints/waepointstandards/standards.md

 **Load/Start/Reload... module…**, With a name and location of a repository, or an in-network file, or a module description, accessible to the system owned by the user, or mapping which isn’t a lobby, or users referenced, which still approve of the user loading the described module for the users referenced also are one of the, or are the user(s) which still approves of the user loading the module for the user(s) referenced, or are the user, and the user is considered the referenced user if a reference isn’t given with the system command, or a mapping which isn’t a lobby of a, or a, system owned by the user giving the command, approves of the user loading the module(s) to apply the module’s, or modules’, contents, while legal to, and if the applying is in legal ways, and applying legally, in the user’s, or users’, or mapping’s which isn’t a lobby, or system’s, whichever of those was referenced with the given command’s, interactions with the system, and/or the user, and/or the users, and/or another system, and/or other systems, but modules of other users, and other systems, are lower priority than the user’s own system’s, and/or user’s own system’s mapping’s, and the user’s own self’s, modules
 **Restore… module…**, Restore the module contents of the referenced or described version or updates the module based on the criteria described for the module referenced, and if the restored description is legal in wording, and phrasing
 **Stop/Cancel/Unload… module(s)…**, Stops the application of the module’s, or modules’, contents in the interaction(s) with the system,  and/or the user, and/or the users, and/or another system, and/or other systems, and unloads the described module(s) for the right user(s), mapping(s), system(s), which have the module(s) described loaded, or the module(s) which the user has loaded at the time the system command is given for the system, or for the mapping the user is on, or for the user, if modules aren’t, or a module isn’t, described, if is legal, safe, and healthily interacting to do so for the specific stopping the application and specific unloading described in the system command description for the specific module(s) unloading and specific module’s, or modules’, contents which would be stopping the application in interaction(s) with the listed in the system command description here, in respects to the specific given system command being performed
-**Add a...**, And a reference to a system type which has been defined in a loaded module which the user is interacting with, stacks, or requests of the owner of, or an owner of, the managing entity, a definition of the system correlating to the definition of the system type on the, or the referenced, system in the, or the referenced, collection of systems, and or or, the, or the referenced, mappings of the user’s, or the referenced, system, or the, or the, or the referenced, user’s plateau in the, or the referenced, segment, if the user has the proper authorization level and necessary authorization to do so, inheriting from the system, or mapping, or segment, or waepoint, or endpoint, whichever is closer in, and sets the owner of the new system to the requester, unless requesting on another user’s behalf then to the other user, if the requester has the proper authorization level and necessary authorization to do so, if starting a system command
+**Add a... from...**, And a reference to a system type which has been defined in a referenced module description, performing the load... module... system command on the module description in the collection-level scope, which the user is interacting with, stacks, or requests of the owner of, or an owner of, the managing entity, a definition of the system correlating to the definition of the system type on the, or the referenced, system in the, or the referenced, collection of systems, or the referenced, system, if the user has the proper authorization level and necessary authorization to do so, inheriting from the system, or mapping, or segment, or waepoint, or endpoint, whichever is closer in, and sets the owner of the new system to the requester, unless requesting on another user’s behalf then to the other user, if the requester has the proper authorization level and necessary authorization to do so, if starting a system command

 ### Processing System Commands